The King of Comedy (film): Writing

 At the time he wrote his script, Paul D. Zimmerman was inspired by a David Susskind show on autograph hunters and an Esquire article on a fanatical Johnny Carson follower.
 Scorsese first became aware of Zimmerman's script after it was brought to him by Robert De Niro in 1974, but declined the project, citing that he felt no personal connection with it.
-Michael Cimino was attached to direct but his involvement with the script fell through when he left the project to direct Heaven's Gate.
+Michael Cimino was attached to direct but his involvement with the script ended when he left the project to direct Heaven's Gate.
 Prompted by the alienation that he felt from his growing celebrity status, as well as De Niro's insistence that the film could be made "real fast", and that it would be a "New York movie", Scorsese's interest in the project was rekindled.

 Casting

 Scorsese's first choice for talk-show host Jerry Langford was Johnny Carson.
 Carson refused the role, saying, "You know that one take is enough for me".
 Joey Bishop, Orson Welles and Dick Cavett were also considered.
 The entire Rat Pack was also considered—specifically Frank Sinatra and Dean Martin—before a decision was made to select Martin's old partner, Jerry Lewis.